VEGETARIAN AND VEGAN CELEBRATION FOOD

 Perfect for Christmas, Thanksgiving, Easter, Weddings, and Parties

-Delicious recipes suitable for vegetarians, vegans and
+Delicious recipes suitable for vegetarians, vegans and anyone

 else who wants a break from meat-based meals and a tasty treat!